-In January 2014, July 2014, September 2015 and February 2016, we received notices from Meitav, the water company of the Petach Tikva municipality, requiring payment of fees totaling NIS 3.8 million (\$980,000) excluding VAT, for discharges of industrial wastewater allegedly not meeting the applicable standards into the municipal sewage system.
+During 2014, 2015 and 2016, we received notices from Meitav, the water company of the Petach Tikva municipality, requiring payment of fees totaling NIS 3.8 million (\$980,000) excluding VAT, for discharges of industrial wastewater allegedly not meeting the applicable standards into the municipal sewage system.
 The payment demands were made on the basis of several samplings conducted by Meitav in our premises during 2013-2015.

-In December 2015 we completed the construction of a new wastewater treatment facility.
-The first sample of wastewater inspected by Meitav in January 2016 showed that we were in compliance with applicable standards.
-We are awaiting Meitav's response to our request to rescind or reduce its demand for payment.
+In December 2015, we completed the construction of a new wastewater treatment facility.
+In 2016, six wastewater samples were inspected by Meitav and were found to be in compliance with applicable standards.
+We reached a settlement with Meitav in July 2016.

 In October 2015, we filed an application for an emissions permit with the Israeli Ministry of Environmental Protection (the "Ministry").
-In January 2016, we received notice of non-compliance from the Ministry, stating that the application was incomplete, and that we are in breach of the Clean Air Law, 5768-2008 and the Licensing of Businesses Law, 5728-1968.
-Following communications with the Ministry, we committed to submit an amended application by April 2016.
+In January 2016, we received notice of noncompliance from the Ministry, stating that the application was incomplete, and that we are in breach of the Clean Air Law, 5768-2008 and the Licensing of Businesses Law, 5728-1968.
+During 2016 we submitted amended application and conducted several discussions with the Ministry.
+In January 2017 we received a draft of an emissions permit for our review.
+In February 2017 we provided the Ministry with our responses to the draft.
+In April 2017, the Ministry is expected to publish the draft for public comments for 45 days, after which the permit is expected to us.